This, I think, is my favourite shot from this Christmas: Grampy Coffey helps Simeon unpack his stocking.

 We also took full advantage of the backyard and Simeon had a great time.

-Simeon liked sailing a lot.
-In fact, he spent the first 15 minutes trying to "help" grampy man the sails ~ by untying all the ropes that is :) We did have a lifejacket with us, in case you were wondering.
+We did have a lifejacket with us, in case you were wondering.
 He didn't take too kindly to it though seeing as how it made his arms stick straight out LOL.
 We thought it was pretty funny, but he remained unamused.

 About halfway through I took him below because he started to get fussy (missed his afternoon nap) but I'd still say that he did very well for his first trip on the bay.
 And here he is safely back on land.